How can we help?

 We use the three pieces of demographic information you provide at registration -- age, gender, and zip code -- to personalize advertising on Pandora.
-We do this both on Pandora.com and in our mobile applications.
-This means we may pass age, gender and zip code to our ad-serving partners so they can personalize the ads you see.
+This means we may pass anonymized age, gender or zip code information to our ad-serving partners so they can personalize the ads you see.
 Please note, however, that our advertisers never know who they are serving such ads to -- merely that it is an anonymous person of a particular age, gender, and/or location.

 TIP: When registering for a Pandora account, be sure to enter just your Birth Year (i.e: 1975) - Not your full birthdate

-Pandora will never use your email address to send unsolicited messages, nor do we sell your personal information to spammers.
-The only advertising we display comes in the form of banners on the Pandora site.
+Pandora will never use your email address to send unsolicited messages, nor do we sell your personal information for marketing purposes.
 The only email we send is our opt-in "Inside The Genome" newsletter.
-I have removed you from that list.
+However you cannot opt out of service- related emails.

-Select Notices and uncheck Send me personalized recommendations and tips.
-You can also email us.
+- Uncheck Send me personalized recommendations and tips.

-Tap on 'Notices' then uncheck the boxes next to the notices you no longer wish to receive, including ‘Tips’ from Pandora or notifications that you have new followers or comments.
+- Uncheck the boxes next to the notices you no longer wish to receive.

 Not what you're looking for?
 Try searching again or Email Us.